Back to blog

-Product & Technology · · 8 min read
+Product · · 8 min read

-Deetech vs FRISS: Modern Insurance Fraud Prevention
+deetech™ vs FRISS: Modern Insurance Fraud Prevention

 FRISS is a well-established fraud detection platform serving the property and casualty insurance market.
 With real-time risk scoring, network analysis, and automated fraud detection deployed across carriers globally, FRISS has earned its place in the insurance technology stack.